pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project has completed Milestone 5: "Basic Cutting Actor Creation" and is now implementing Milestone 6: "Material Text Cutting Implementation".
-The Cutting Actor has been successfully integrated with the event-driven architecture and the initial text-splitting functionality has been implemented using the text-splitter crate.
+The project has **completed Milestone 6: "Material Text Cutting Implementation"**.
+The focus is now shifting to **Milestone 7: "Cuts Repository Implementation"**.

 ## Current Implementation Status